 Mr. Edmund stared at him, yet it seemed as if steam came out of his large, plump ears.

 "Until I get my money back, and the place is back up and runnin', she's in your hands.
-I'm not gettin' involved with her, not again," he sighed and left the room, leaving Carter and the Marshal alone.
+I'm not getting' involved with her, not again," he sighed and left the room, leaving Carter and the Marshall alone.

 "Irene Dawes.
 Careful, she's the one that killed the last Marshall, with reason too.
 Man pulled a bloody shotgun on her and it skimmed her foot.
-Even with it damaged, she decided the old fool had his time, and took him down in a matter of seconds.
+Even with it damaged, she decided the old fool had his time and took him down in a matter of seconds.
 Girl just limped off as if nothing happened.
-She ain't no girl either, a good as woman could get.
+She ain't no girl either, a good as women could get.
 Catch her if you can, if you can't... this city will fall to ruin, and everyone along with it, I'm afraid," he explained, great worry in his eyes.
 Dylan noticed there was something else, a grievance almost, but perhaps now wasn't the time.
 He would take Carter's advice and maybe research up a bit, see what the rest of town knew.

 10 Hours Ago

 She jumbled around in the small box, careful to not make too much of a noise.
 It was uncomfortable for her to be in such a tiny space, she hated tiny spaces.
 She needed the money though, not for the reason people thought.
 The carriage ran over a bump and she hit the top of the box, the slight pain striking her skull.
 She rubbed her head carefully, careful not to let a slight groan leave her plump lips.
 Why on earth did she let him drive?
-She knew the bank was huge, magnificent in everyway as it stored money.
-Ever since the new Marshal came, every house, business, or population tripled (or that's just what it felt like).
-The bank wouldn't be an easy breakthrough though, these buildings were now made with brick, it's tougher than wood, but easier to climb.
+She knew the bank was huge, magnificent in every way as it stored money.
+Ever since the new Marshall came, every house, business, or population tripled (or that's just what it felt like).
+The bank wouldn't be an easy breakthrough though; these buildings were now made with brick and it's tougher than wood, but easier to climb.

 "We're in," a voice whispered.
-She kicked the top off of the box and jumped out.
+She kicked the top off of the box and jumped out, investigating her surroundings.
 She landed in the shotgun seat of the carriage next to her partner, keeping her head on a swivel and her outfit on point.
 Think like a man, dress like a man.
 Her partner was young Irene guessed, and if a nine year old could drive, he could be her partner right?
 Not many people would shoot at a nine year-old would they?
 Not if they had decency and a heart, but then again, a lot of folks here didn't.

-"You're hair is a mess," he grinned.
+"Your hair is a mess," he grinned.
 He was right of course.
 Her straight black hair was a mess again, probably from when her head bashed against the top of the box.
 She'd usually curl it herself, but only had time to straighten, her being so desperate for this act.
 Once she heard of this plan, there was no stopping it.

-"I know, how much longer till we actually stop the carriage into the place?"
+"I know, but how much longer till we actually stop the carriage into the place?"
 She noticed they were just taking a slow walk with the horses around the big building.
 She took the small amount of time to put her hair up in a messy bun, hoping her luscious hair would stay out of the way.
 She wasn't one who cared for appearances, but she did have to use it now and then.
 If men didn't know who she was, why not use a little charm to get what she wanted?
 Her outfit, however probably could have been better than the straight on jeans, white collared shirt and vest.
 In the darkness, she probably had the outline of a skinny farm boy.

 "Hang on, I mapped it out.
 Imma drop you off at the small house in the back.
 That's where Mr. Edmund lives, so he's close to the bank.
 All you need to do is climb up to the top window, steal the money, and find your way back to me," he smiled, as if this was a job for him.
 A job for a nine year old: being the getaway during a robbery.
 Irene didn't approve of it, but this kid was the only person she had who would actually listen to her.

 It was easier said than done.
 Ms. Dawes thought this was easier done than said though.

-"I suppose not, whaddoya mean?" he titled his blonde hair out of the way of his ears to listen to the invisble sound waves of distant music.
+"I suppose not, whaddoya mean?" he titled his blonde hair out of the way of his ears to listen to the invisible sound waves of distant music.

 "Ms. Dawes, I can't leave you here," he pleaded and looked around, "it's dangerous."

 "But Miss Dawes-" too late.
 She smacked the horse in the rear and it ran out of the way, grabbing the small bag in the back.
 She wouldn't want Jack in danger, nor herself.
 Okay, time to clear the mind.
 You don't think of the dangers, you think about the prize.
 She thought that a lot when tough times seemed to approach her.
 Not like this was tough, anyhow, but there wasn't much room for mistakes.

 Every climb, movement of her arms and legs had to be both quick and quiet.
-Her ankle had still been hurt from her last meeting with the "old" Marshal.
+Her ankle had still been hurt from her last meeting with the "old" Marshall.
 He had shot her in the foot, and it didn't feel so great obviously.
 It had taken a few weeks to get the bone back together, but she didn't have time to take a month for a silly injury.
 It would heal eventually.
 So now she built more of her arm strength to keep her legs going, avoiding the overuse of it.

 The party sounded loud, so hopefully nobody else was in this part of the building so they wouldn't hear her steps.
 She quickly ran out of the light and into the dark hallway of the bank, hiding amongst the shadows.
 Running fast she reached the room where the money was.
 The room smelled like bad cologne and paper, exactly what she thought a filled bank would smell like.
 File cabinets took up most of the space in the room, a couple of small safes accompanying them.
-Money was in all of these.
+Money was in all of these, or so she hoped.
 This listed every family in the town, or at least the ones that put their faith in Maroni.
 She checked the names starting at A... she scrolled up and down the names until she found M. Maroni, M for Mayor... and M for Murderer.

 She felt a hand on her shoulder, gentle and soft.

 "Look, I'm heading to the-" she was suddenly punched right in the face.
 Her nose cracked and snapped in a second, blood gushing.
 She fell to the floor in a flash and a splash as mud splattered all over her dress, holding her nose tightly in pain.
 Well what a welcome she got, she had only just arrived to the party

 "Ms. Dawes, what a surprise," the man said.
 He was wearing a nice dress suit and pants, obviously one of the richer folk in town.
 You'd think he'd be more of a gentleman than a maniac, but after he took out a knife from his pants, he seemed more of a maniac.

-"Oh come come, give me the money," he grinned.
+"Oh come, come, give me the money," he grinned, not buying it.

 "You thief!" she yelled and began to smack the man's hands away with her make up bag.
 She was trying her best to look like the victim here, and by the look on his face, it was working.

 "Me a thief?" he started to look quite confused, as if maybe he had made a big mistake.

 "I am Elizabeth the Fourth!
 Don't you dare touch a Royal English Embassy!" she shouted more.

 "Oh, how do I explain my poor dear blood stained dress to poor dear Mr. Edmund?!
 I look like a disaster!" she pouted and attempted to clean her dress, trying to guilt the man and get him close.
 If he truly was a gentleman, he would most likely want to help her out of the mud.
 He walked over with a handkerchief and tried to wipe it off, which was better than nothing.

 She sped up behind them although she wished she had a better color than the pink.
 It made her shine more in the dark from the moonlight.
 She laughed in her head, that while the men in front of her were chasing nothing but shadows, the shadow they were looking for was right behind them.
 Her left hand gripped the reigns as she grabbed with her right hand her gun.

 It was hard to shoot with one hand while riding a horse that wasn't trained properly.
 She shot one round, and it hit one in the head; not bad.
-The horses jumped in fear, and the man yelled to get round the horses.
+The horses jumped in fear, and the men yelled to get round the horses.
 She motioned her horse to go faster, and grabbed a unique tool out of the saddle.
-A hammer works better than a gun any day according to her.
+A hammer works better than a gun any day according to her, close range that is.
 She soon reached eye to eye with the dawdler of the group.
 His eyes widened as she swung the hammer in his face, not giving him anytime to make a sound.
-She sighed as it got stuck in his skull as his body splashed into the mud.
-Oh well, one less person to worry about.
+She sighed as her new weapon was now dislodged in his skull, sending him into the mud.
+Great.
+Well, she had done enough damage for the night.

 The chase was on.
 The two men managed to get behind her as she did to them.
 She knew these parts of the plains like the back of her hand.
 All she needed to do was to get them lost in her forest.
 If they even dared to chase her.